preprocess_signals Module

 Raises

-An exception is raised if col
+An exception is raised if column_name is not a column of Signal.

-is less than or equal to 0.
+An exception is raised if sampling_rate is less than or equal to 0.

-An exception is raised if min_segment
+An exception is raised if min_segment is longer than the recording of Signal.

 Returns

-: pd.DataFrame
+band_Signal : pd.DataFrame

 - A copy of

-after the Hampel filter is applied.
+Signalafter the bandpass filter is applied.

 Example